prs-eth/deeplab-lakeice-webcams/README.md

   (b).
 Code for checking confusion matrix on tensorboard.
   (c).
 Updated xception_65 model with extra skips from encoder to decoder.
 2. Using labelme tool to create data annotations and code for converting json annotations to color-indexed masks.
-3. Some data cleaning scripts (only valid for our Photi-Lake-ice dataset).
+3. Some data cleaning scripts (only valid for our Photi-LakeIce dataset).
 4. Jupyter Notebook for visualizing data distribution for 5 classes : background, water, ice, snow, clutter.
 5. Jupyter Notebook for inference using a saved tensorflow checkpoint.